Rights of Employees

-If the company is found to have defrauded the state or federal government, then the whistleblowing employee may be entitled to receive a portion of the damages the government collects as a result.
-Specific examples of acts of fraud against the government may include:
+If the company you reported is found to have defrauded the state or federal government, then depending on the circumstances, as the employee who blew the whistle you could be entitled to receive up to 30% of the money the government is able to recover as a result of the information you provided.

-- Overbilling the government
+- Over-billing the government;

-- Violating a contract with the government
+- Violating a contract with the government;

-- Stealing from the government
+- Stealing from the government;

-- Medicaid or Medicare fraud
+- Engaging in Medicaid or Medicare fraud;

-- Virtually any other kind of fraud against the government
+- Virtually any other kind of fraud against the government.

-Or, to learn more about another federal law that provides similar protections, please read our blog article: New Financial Incentives and Legal Protections for Whistleblowers, which discusses the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+Or, to learn more about another federal law that provides similar protections, please read our blog article: “New Financial Incentives and Legal Protections for Whistleblowers,” which discusses the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

 Please contact us if you have information about a fraud against the federal, state or local government in New York or New Jersey and would like to learn more about your legal rights.